Home Entertainment in Vancouver Vancouver Theatre Companies and Theatre Venues Vancouver’s CTORA Productions Theatre

 The company also has an academy program for students.

 CTORA Productions puts on a couple of shows each year.
-In the summer of 2025 there’s A Peter Rabbit Tale and in the fall there’s James and the Giant Peach.
+The next performance is in May of 2026.
+They are performing Grease from May 8th to 17th.
+In 2025 there was A Peter Rabbit Tale and James and the Giant Peach during the summer and fall respectively.

 Visit the CTORA Productions website for details about the theatre company, its academy and for tickets to its shows.